 Customer effort scores look to understand the ease or otherwise with which the customer has interacted with the company on a particular occasion.
 Often, there will be a five-point scale running from "very easy" to "very difficult", which can be converted into a quantitative metric.
-Various methods of calculating customer effort scores and pitfalls to avoid can be found within this referenced article
+Various methods of calculating customer effort scores and pitfalls to avoid can be found within this referenced article22

-57% of respondents stated that they believed that the customer effort score was a useful indicator of customer experience.
-Most of the other customer experience benchmarks received very similar scores, with 40-50% of respondents stating that they were 'very useful', and similar proportions stating that they were 'somewhat useful'.
+Of those that used it, 60% of survey respondents stated that they believed that the customer effort score was a useful indicator of customer experience, being the highest-rated metric of those using it.
+CSAT was very close behind it and was much more widely used.

+Most of the other customer experience benchmarks received very similar scores, with around half of respondents stating that they were 'very useful', and lower proportions stating that they were 'somewhat useful'.